PDA-UR/Sketchable-Interaction/SI-Doc/linking/link.md

 ## Purpose
 Linking of regions allows users to model more complex workflows within their workspace.
 Put into the context of common programmings language like Java or C++, the linking mechanism is a metaphor for a method or function as it is the case with collisions of regions.
-However, the linking mechanism can also be a *stack* of functions or *graph*  of functions - the linking-graph.
+However, the linking mechanism can also be a *queue* of functions or *graph*  of functions - the linking-graph.
 This sequence of function can also be viewed as a function calling other function due to the application of decomposition.
 Therefore, a region collision triggers a certain action (calls a function) and region linking triggers further actions according to the number of linked regions and their linking relationship (calling a set of functions).
 The linking relationship of regions ist determined by its **reach**, ergo how many regions are affected by this action trigger.